HongDuc7/VoiceControlledDoorwithGoogleAssistant-Updating/README.md

 - How it Works (The Architecture)
 Because Google Assistant runs in the cloud, it cannot talk directly to your board.
-We need like a "middleman" (a server) to transper the message.
+We need like a "middleman" (a server) to transmit the message.

 - The Flow:
 For constant: